amr4i/EmotionDetection/README.md

 	python train.py <imageFile> <imagesDir>
 ```

 5. This will store the model in a *modelData* named directory, in the parent directory of the current folder.
-The name of folder in which contains a *timestamp* that will be used to recognise the stroed model during the prediction.
+The name of folder in which contains a *timestamp* that will be used to recognise the stored model during the prediction.

 ####Prediction

 1. Again, go through the entire process of feature exrraction for the images for which the prediction needs to be made.

+2. Set the prediction parameters in the file _test_params.json_, as required.

 2. Run the prediction code:
 ```